Queen Nzinga: The Portuguese sold her people into slavery – so she went to war

 She was born to the king Ngola Kia Samba of Ndonga and Matamba in 1583.

 The Portuguese called his kingdom Ngola, which later became Angola.

 She was known for her intelligence from an early age, and her father took her to battles and important discussions.
 She quickly became one of his closest advisors.

-When her father passed away and her brother took the reigns, Nzinga received an important mission: to lead her kingdom’s diplomatic mission, called Ndonga and Matamba, to reach a peace settlement agreement with the Portuguese.
+When her father passed away and her brother took the reigns, Nzinga received an important mission: to lead her kingdom’s diplomatic mission to reach a peace settlement agreement with the Portuguese.

 Joao Correia de Sousa, the head of the Portuguese delegation, wanted to humiliate the African delegation.
 When Nzinga arrived at the meeting place, she found the entire Portuguese delegation sitting down, but not one single seat reserved for her or anyone else in the African delegation.

 Without thinking twice, one of her maids bent down and served as a human chair for Nzinga throughout the meeting.